Fairfax Hills Historic District

 After the Civil War, Wyandotte County continued to grow and prosper.
 The opening of the Kansas City Stockyards in the late 19th century solidified the county's reputation as a center for agriculture and industry.
 Over the years, the county has experienced periods of economic growth and decline, but its strong sense of community and unique heritage have remained constant, making it a vibrant and diverse county in the present day.

-This timeline provides a condensed summary of the historical journey of Wyandotte County, Kansas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wyandotte County, Kansas.

 • 1724 - The Wyandot (or Wyandotte) people, a Native American tribe, settle along the Kansas River in present-day Wyandotte County.